 “The Episcopal Church is very open to opinions,” Nicholson said.
-“Some are very conservative and think I’m very inappropriate, but the official stance is that there are no barriers.
+“Some are very conservative and think I’ve very inappropriate, but the official stance is that there are no barriers.
 We were slower in ordaining women than gay people.”

 Returning to the Church in 1994, Nicholson entered seminary studies in 1999.
 He was ordained at an Episcopal church in upstate New York in 2002, where he served for four years.

 “I was ready to leave the church I was in,” Nicholson said.
 “It was just too small.
 There’s also a difference between being gay and single, and being in a relationship.
-I didn’t want to throw the parish into a fit.”
+I didn’t want to throw the perish into a fit.”

 After marrying Kelley in 2008 in Michigan, Nicholson maintains that while the marriage isn’t legal, the couple is married “in the eyes of God.”